svlv/cpu-speed/README.md

 ```

 # Usage
-It supports the full screen mode:
+`cpu-speed` supports the full screen mode:
 ```
 cpu-speed --fullscreen
 ```
 To close press `q` or `Ctrl-C`.

-# How does it work?
+# How it works
-It reads all necessary data from the `sysfs` virtual filesystem.
+`cpu-speed` reads all necessary data from the `sysfs` virtual filesystem.
 Below are the files and directories which are used:
 | File or dir path          | Content                  |
 | --------------|:---------------------|
 | `/proc/cpuinfo` | General information about CPU |